 Ethics are important

-The job ethics plays in accounting can’t be overemphasized.
-Our principles are basic to satisfy our public interest command, for instance in supporting attempts to battle financial wrongdoing, improving auditing and corporate administration is essential.
+The job ethics in accounting can’t be overemphasized.
+This is because our principles are basic to satisfy our public interest command.
+For instance, in supporting attempts to battle financial wrongdoing, improving auditing and corporate administration is essential.

 Saving The Peace And Justice